-The SEC whistleblower program is designed to maintain the integrity of the financial markets.
+The Securities and Exchange Commission (SEC) whistleblower program is designed to maintain the integrity of the financial markets and prevent securities fraud.

 Established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank), the program provides financial incentives to individuals who report violations of federal securities laws as well as the Foreign Corrupt Practices Act (FCPA) to the Securities and Exchange Commission (SEC).
 Dodd-Frank also created a whistleblower program for reporting fraud in the commodities markets to the Commodities Futures Trading Commission (CFTC).
 If you have knowledge of such violations, you may be eligible for a significant financial reward.

 Jeffrey Newman Law, located in Massachusetts, provides informed representation to brave individuals who report fraud, bribery, and corruption to the SEC.
 We believe that whistleblowers can help to ensure that the financial markets remain stable, efficient and trustworthy.
-At the same time, we are keenly aware that blowing the whistle on an individual or corporation comes with the risk of career harm, particularly for those in accounting, banking, and finance.
+We are keenly aware that blowing the whistle on an individual or corporation comes with the risk of career harm.
+This risk is particularly concerning for those in accounting, banking, and finance.
 Dodd-Frank protects the identity of whistleblowers and also protects them from employment retaliation.

 If you are a whistleblower reporting securities fraud, our legal team will help you report those who intend to manipulate the financial markets.
 Well-versed in the applicable securities laws and the requirements of the SEC whistleblower program, we will explain all your rights and guide you through the judicial system.
 Above all, we will work to protect your identity and help you obtain the reward you deserve.